aryat10/FroAnBac/README.md

-# FroAndBac
+# FrontnBack

 ## Overview

-**FroAndBac** is a repository created as part of a learning task to explore the connection between the frontend and backend parts of a website.
+**FrontnBack** is a repository created as part of a learning task to explore the connection between the frontend and backend parts of a website.
 This repository does not represent a complete project but serves as a practical exercise to understand the integration of frontend and backend technologies.

 ## Folder Structure